teamdatatonic/file-system-agent/README.md

-# FileSystemAgent
+# A Powerful File System Tool (for llm function calling)

-A LangChain-based agent that provides intelligent file system operations through natural language.
+A file system navigation tool for agent to use via llm function calling.

 ## Setup